What to Do with Excess Garlic from the Garden

 Garlic powder vs garlic

 Using garlic powder instead of fresh garlic will give you a different taste.
 Fresh garlic is more pungent than dried.
 I like both for different reasons.
-And I like to make dried minced garlic and garlic powder for my spice mixes like chili mix, taco mix, and ranch mix.
+And I like to make dried minced garlic and garlic powder for my spice mixes.
+It’s great in:

 Garlic dip